akhlaqueak/KCoreGPU/README.md

     $ cd /KcoreGPU/
     $ make
     By default, nvcc and g++ compiler is used.
-NVIDIA

-Input Format:

-    The input to the program is a text file.
-The file should contain an undirected graph and vertex should start from 0.
-The first line contains the number of vertices(N) in commented form e.g.
-    # 20451

 Execution:

     The program can be executed using the following command:
     $ ./kcore graph.txt

+Sample Datasets:
+    Some datasets are provided in dataset folder, please use them to experiment the execution of our algorithm. e.g.
+    $ ./kcore dataset/amazon0601.txt

-Citing PKC:
+Citing KcoreGPU:

     If you use KcoreGPU, please cite our paper:
     TBD...